contact4manoj/BOADemos/Readme.txt

 8. Add the custom IdentityUser model (BankingUser)
 9. Changed the ApplicationDbContext base class from "DbContext" to "IdentityDbContext<BankingUser>"
 10. Configure Program.cs to register the IdentityServices using the custom User model.
+11. Remove all existing migrations (because the DbContext class was reset), and regenerated, updated database

 EF Migration Commands
 	Add-Migration